 To recap, the 2021 Chevrolet Tahoe High Country is the new top trim level available on the full-size SUV.
 High Country models can be easily identified by the unique chrome grille with bronze accents, chrome 22-inch wheels and High Country badging.
 Vehicles in this trim also get High Country sill plates and seat embroidery and an expanded number of interior upholstery options.
 All Tahoe High Country models feature the 6.2L L87 V8 engine, a 10-speed automatic transmission and Magnetic Ride Control suspension.

 The Tahoe Z71, meanwhile, is the well-known off-road focused variant of the full-size SUV.
 The new 2021 Chevrolet Tahoe gets an abundance of unique equipment that sets it apart from other trims, including a unique front fascia and grille, red tow hooks, Z71 badging, 20-inch wheels with all-terrain tires and black and chrome exterior accents.
 These models also come standard with a two-speed transfer case and HIll Descent Control.
-Both the 5.3L L84 V8 and 6.2L L87 V8 are on offer with the Z71 trim.
+Only the 5.3L L84 V8 is on offer with the Z71 trim.

 Also arriving at dealers recently is the 2021 Chevrolet Tahoe Texas Edition.
 The Texas Edition is available on LT and Premier trim levels, and requires either the Luxury Package or LT Signature Package.
 It bundles equipment from various popular equipment groups together and also features unique Lone Star edition badging to woo Texas-based buyers.